PingOne

 1. In the Instance Name field, enter a name for the provider instance.

-2. In the Instance ID field, enter a unique identifier for the adapter instance.
+2. In the Instance ID field, enter a unique identifier for the provider instance.

 3. In the Type list, select PingOne Protect Provider.
 Click Next.